awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 | `Per table` | `40,000 read request units and 40,000 write request units` | `40,000 read capacity units and 40,000 write capacity units` |
 | `Per table, per day` | `10 TB for all source tables to which a replica was added` | `10 TB for all source tables to which a replica was added` |

-If you are adding a replica for a table that is configured to use more than 40,000 write capacity units \(WCU\), you must request a service limit increase for your add replica WCU limit\.
-To request a service limit increase see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+If you are adding a replica for a table that is configured to use more than 40,000 write capacity units \(WCU\), you must request a service quota increase for your add replica WCU quota\.
+To request a service quota increase see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.

 Transactional operations provide atomicity, consistency, isolation, and durability \(ACID\) guarantees only within the AWS Region where the write is made originally\.
 Transactions are not supported across Regions in global tables\.
 For example, suppose that you have a global table with replicas in the US East \(Ohio\) and US West \(Oregon\) Regions and you perform a TransactWriteItems operation in the US East \(N\.
 Virginia\) Region\.
 In this case, you might observe partially completed transactions in the US West \(Oregon\) Region as changes are replicated\.
 Changes are replicated to other Regions only after they have been committed in the source Region\.